 Skydiving is all about continuing to learn and improve, so here in the USA (and many other countries around the globe), we use a tiered system of skydiving licenses, each progressively more advanced and proving the skydiver has a wider range and depth of skill and experience.

 Here, we’ll explain the skydiving license levels and what’s needed to achieve them.

 There are four types of skydiving licenses.
-These are categorized as A, B, C and D licenses.
-The A license is the first license obtained by a new skydiver and each license is progressively more challenging to achieve, requiring the skydiver to prove certain skills and reach certain experience levels.
-The D license is the highest level of skydiving license and skydivers need a minimum of 500 and to have completed all requirements of the previous licenses as well as two night jumps.
+These are categorized as A, B, C, and D licenses.
+Each license is progressively more challenging to achieve, requiring the skydiver to prove certain skills and reach certain experience levels.
+The A license is the first license obtained by a new skydiver.
+The D license is the highest level of skydiving license and requires skydivers to have completed all requirements of the previous licenses, a minimum of 500 jumps, as well as two specific advanced skills requirements.

 Here are some of the key requirements for each skydiving license level: